-Most All-NBA selections: Broke the tie with Kareem Abdul-Jabbar, Tim Duncan and Kobe Bryant by being selected for a 16th time this season.
-He’s both the youngest and fifth-oldest to be selected for an All-NBA team.
+Most All-NBA selections: Passed Kareem Abdul-Jabbar, Tim Duncan and Kobe Bryant and stands at No. 1 with 18 selections.
+He’s both the youngest and fourth-oldest to be selected for an All-NBA team.
 One caveat here: There was no All-NBA 3rd Team during Abdul-Jabbar’s time in the NBA.
 If there had been, perhaps he would top this list.

 Most All-NBA 1st Team selections: With 13, he has two more than the next guys: Bryant and Karl Malone.

 Most points scored in the playoffs: He’s running up the score by now.
-With 7,491 already, he’s got over 1,500 more points than the player in second (Michael Jordan)… and counting.
+With 7,631 already, he’s got over 1,600 more points than the player in second (Michael Jordan).

-Most playoff games won: Moved past Derek Fisher and Tim Duncan this postseason.
-He’s got a 66.15 percent winning percentage in the playoffs.
-That’s only slightly worse than Jordan, who had a 66.48 percent win rate in the playoffs.
+Most playoff games won: Moved past Derek Fisher and Tim Duncan in 2020.
+He’s got a 65.4 percent winning percentage in the playoffs.
+That’s slightly worse than Jordan, who had a 66.5 percent win rate in the playoffs.

-Most steals in the playoffs: Jordan and Scottie Pippen are right behind him, but he’ll continue to extend his lead over the years to come.
+Most steals in the playoffs: Jordan and Scottie Pippen are right behind him, but he may continue to extend his lead over the years to come.

 Most playoff game-winning buzzer beaters: At five, he has the most playoff buzzer beaters ever.
 He has as many as Jordan (3), Bryant (1) and Kawhi Leonard (1) combined.
-Strangely enough, he has more playoff buzzer beaters than regular-season buzzer beaters, which he only has two of.
+Strangely enough, he has more playoff buzzer beaters than regular-season buzzer beaters, of which he only has two.

 Most consecutive double-digit scoring games in the regular season: One of his crazier accomplishments.
-If he scores in double-digits for at least five more games next season, he’ll become the first player ever to hit 10-plus points in 1,000 straight games.
+He’s the first player ever to hit 10-plus points in 1,000-plus games in a row.

 Most Player of the Month awards: He has more of these than the next two players on the list combined (Bryant and Jordan).
 Again, the NBA started giving out a Player of the Month award for each conference starting in 2001-02 season, so he does get a bit of help here.
 Also, the award didn’t even exist before 1979.